 Adjusters can offer you a settlement.
 Agents aren’t allowed to do this.
 This is often confusing for clients because the adjuster is not their trusted advisor/agent.
 They only know their agent.
 Insurance adjusters, however, are trained to recognize the damage, how it possible occurred, and what it most likely cost to repair.

 Insurance coverage isn’t one size fits all.
 You may have different needs then your friend who lives across the street or across the country.
 Some people need renter’s insurance.
 Some people need homeowners insurance.
 And still, some may need a landlord policy too.

 Age, type of job, and assets determine what type of coverage you need.
 You will need to discuss these things with an insurance agent when you are deciding on the best coverage that suits your assets, your needs AND your budget.
 Kicker Insures Me Agency is that insurance agent (not adjuster) who can answer the questions, provide the quotes and help assess what coverage you need.

 Knowing the difference between an insurance agent and insurance adjuster may alleviate some of your stress when dealing with a claim.
 If you’re waiting on a call regarding your claim, now you know that you shouldn’t expect to hear anything from the agent, as it’s not their role.
 However, if something doesn’t sound reasonable or is taking too long an agent may be a great sounding board, they just don’t have the authority to interfere.

 A simple way to remember the difference is that an insurance agent helps protect you from damage, while the adjuster helps to get you compensated for the damage.

 It’s important to be covered by good insurance.
 You never know when an emergency will arise.
 If you’re looking for a new insurance company or are shopping around for rates, contact us today.
-Contact us to get you a free quote for your home to business and everything in between.
+Contact Kicker Insures Me Agency at (281) 487-9686 to cover and protect your home or business and everything in between.